 WHY AUTOMATE YOUR SAVINGS?

-Why automate?
-The reason is that if money is tight, you might just convince yourself that it is OK and you’ll just save next month.
+The main reason to automate your savings is to that it forces you to do it.
+If you have money in your hand, you are less likely to save it and would rather spend it.
+Not only that but if money is tight, you might convince yourself that it is OK and you’ll save next month.
 You begin to repeat this scenario over and over again.

 HOW TO SET UP AUTOMATED SAVINGS

-If you are bad about setting up transfers, you can have your bank to it for you.
+If you are bad about setting up transfers and saving in general, you can have your bank help!!
 Some banks, such as Chime, will round up your purchases to the next dollar and move the additional amount into your savings account.
 Even if you spend $10.12, it will transfer $0.88 into savings.
 And, you don’t have to do a thing!

 There is no simpler way to do this than to have your savings funded before you pay for your budget expenses.
 You make your budget work with the money left over rather than trying to remember to set money aside.

-I am honest when I say that when you start to automate your savings and adjust your spending, you really don’t miss the money.
+When you automate your savings and adjust your spending, you really don’t miss the money.
 It is the simplest way to save.